rebelsky/csc151/outlines/bodies/design.md

       your work (most typically, other works in the history of art).
     * Most often, you add interest by thinking carefully about a variety of design principles.
-* I find that you make more interesting work by focusing on *relationships*:
-  The relationship between different components of the piece, the relationship between the piece and others in the series, the relationship between the piece and the broader world.
+* I find that you can often make more interesting work by focusing on *relationships*: The relationship between different components of the piece, the relationship between the piece and others in the series, the relationship between the piece and the broader world.

 Some design components
 ----------------------